HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 Before we get into the step-by-step tutorial, here is a big picture overview of what we will be doing.

-1. Adding the raster dataset to the GIS project.
+1. Adding the raster dataset to the GIS project
-2. Adding the vector datasets to the GIS project.
+2. Adding the vector datasets to the GIS project
-3. Exploring the Polish cities dataset.
+3. Exploring the Polish cities dataset
-4. Experimenting with different map symbology.
+4. Experimenting with different map symbology
-5. Designing a shareable map "for print".
+5. Designing a shareable map "for print"

 ### How to use this tutorial for your assignment